The many faces of TMJ

 Often, unresolved chronic pain or discomfort is associated with the temporomandibular (TMJ) joint.
 You use this important joint to eat, chew, talk or yawn.
 The successful working of these joints depends on the smooth interaction of ligaments, muscles, bones and discs that make up the TMJ.

 The largest input to our brain is the Trigeminal nerve, it is amplified by the reticular activating system which gives it incredible influence on all head and neck pain or disorders.
+Differential diagnosis of orofacial pains is crucial in treating all TMJ patients.

 Computers users are familiar with the phrase “Garbage in…Garbage out” Our brain is our computer and if it is flooded with painful (Nociceptive) input from the Trigeminal Nerve the Garbage out is perceived as PAIN!